life-exe/UnrealOpenAIPlugin/README.md

 ## Limitations

- - ~~Chat GPT-4 models are not available for everyone via the API.
-You need to [request access](https://openai.com/waitlist/gpt-4-api) for it.~~ Chat GPT-4 models are now available for everyone.
  - OpenAI hosts a variety of different models.
 Please [check the models](https://platform.openai.com/docs/models/model-endpoint-compatibility) that are compatible with the particular request.

 ## Miscellaneous